dayvidwhy/shortest/README.md

 # Shortest
-A URL shortener using node and sqlite3.
+Another URL shortener, using node and sqlite3.

 ## Installation
 1. `git clone https://github.com/dayvidwhy/shortest.git`
 2. `cd shortest`
 3. `npm install`
-4. `npm start`
+4. `npm run start`
+5. `npm run server` in another terminal.

 ## How does it work?
 It accepts urls in the given input field and then outputs in that same input field your successfully shortened URL.